 Mr Baddiley for the defence, said the evidence he had to put before the Bench was entirely contradictory to that which had been given, and he submitted that some mistake must have been made.

 Mr Henry Howden, Balby Street, Denaby Main, stated that Thomas Gough travelled from Doncaster in the same compartment as himself and Willis Cuttle and Thomas Mee and several more.
 The carriage in which they were stopped near the exit set.
 Thomas Gough was the first of their party to go up the steps, and he gave up his ticket in the usual way.
 The witness did not see the brother Isaiah at Conisborough station.
 No assault took place.
 He (witness), Thomas Gough, Cuttle and Mee went direct to his house.

 Thomas Mee gave similar evidence, and Willis Cuttle also said Isaiah Gough was not with them.

 In answer to a question in cross-examination, the witness caused some amusement by saying: I had not been drinking in Doncaster – not to go on a “drinking excursion” as you may say.

-Walter Hewlett, Firbeck Street, Denaby, said he was just behind Isaiah Gough at the booking office at Doncaster station, and saw him get a ticket for Conisborough.
+Walter Hewitt, Firbeck Street, Denaby, said he was just behind Isaiah Gough at the booking office at Doncaster station, and saw him get a ticket for Conisborough.
 They travelled together in the rear part of the train, and when they got off at Conisborough, they passed through the barrier in the usual way.
 Isaiah Gough gave up his ticket to Harry Piper.
 The witness never saw Thomas Gough at Conisborough station.
 He saw no assault.

 Lawrence Sawyer, Balby Street, said he travelled the same compartment as the last witness and Isaiah Gough and never saw Thomas Gough at Conisborough station.
 The witness did not see any assault, but he saw the stationmaster leaning against a wall.